citp/privacy-policy-historical/r/rm/rmi/rmit.edu.au.md

-> *The following text is extracted and transformed from the rmit.edu.au privacy policy that was archived on 2018-09-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180903164917id_/https%3A//www.rmit.edu.au/utilities/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rmit.edu.au privacy policy that was archived on 2019-08-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190828014953id_/https%3A//www.rmit.edu.au/utilities/privacy) for the most accurate reproduction.*

 # RMIT Privacy Statement - RMIT University

-### RMIT values the privacy of every individual and is committed to the responsible handling of personal information.
+### **RMIT values the privacy of every individual and is committed to the responsible handling of personal information.**

 This Privacy Statement explains what personal information we gather and details how that information is used.

 **Types of personal information:**

-  * _Personal information:_ Recorded information about a living identifiable or easily identifiable individual
+  * _Personal information:_  Recorded information or data about an identifiable or easily identifiable individual
-  * _Sensitive information:_ Personal information about a living individual's race or ethnicity, political opinions, religious or philosophical beliefs, sexual preferences or practices, criminal record, or memberships details, such as trade union or professional, political or trade associations, genetic data and biometric data.
+  * _Sensitive information:_  Personal information about an individual's race or ethnicity, political opinions, religious or philosophical beliefs, sexual preferences or practices, criminal record, or memberships details, such as trade union or professional, political or trade associations, genetic data and biometric data.
-  * _Health information:_ **** Information about a living or deceased individual's physical, mental or psychological health.
+  * _Health information:_ ** ** Information about an individual's physical, mental or psychological health.